Faculty of Health HDR Scholarships

 PhD Scholarship in Sport Surface Safety

-Changes in climatic conditions and improvements in artificial turf products, particularly over the past two decades, have resulted in artificial turf becoming an increasingly popular choice for sports fields and ovals in Australia for a variety of different sports.
-Despite the growing popularity of these surfaces, there are unanswered questions regarding the potential effects on athlete performance and safety.
-Two issues that are currently acting as barriers to the adoption of artificial turf surfaces include high surface temperatures and a perceived increased risk of injuries.
+Performance and safety of playing surfaces can have a significant effect on players’ perception and experience.
+While natural turf surfaces have been the preferred option for many sports, changes in climatic conditions and improvements in artificial turf and hybrid turf playing surfaces have resulted in these surfaces becoming an increasingly popular choice for a variety of different sports.
+Despite the growing popularity of these surfaces, there are unanswered questions regarding their potential effects on athlete performance and safety.